EwenMR/JEMARO-ARP-/ARP/Assignment3/README.md

 ## server.c

 The main role `server.c` file is to serve as the central coordinator in a multi-process communication system.
-Pipes are used to receive and store data (like drone position, obstacle positions, and target positions) in local variables as well as send the data to the necessary processes.
-Additionally, the file sets up signal handling and sends the server's process ID to the watchdog through pipes.
+Pipes are used to receive and store data (like drone position) in local variables as well as send the data to the necessary processes.
+Additionally, in this assignment, the server acts as socket server, which can connect to multiple clients and receive as well as send data.
+Specifically, in our case the socket server will have the role of connecting to the target and obstacle socket clients from another group.
+Furthermore, the file sets up signal handling and sends the server's process ID to the watchdog through pipes.

 ## keyboardManager.c

 The `keyboardManager.c` file is made to manage the user input from the keyboard and communicate the corresponding commands to the `drone.c` file to control the drone's movement.
-Different keys have different associated movements.
+Different keys have different associated impacts on the command force which is used to calculate new forces.
 The code receives the user input from the window, interprets the commands and sends commands using pipes.
 Signal handling is also implemented to send a signal to the watchdog.

 ## drone.c